 Parmarth Niketan Ashram

 Located around 1 kms from the Ram Jhula, Swarg Ashram is a unique area full of ashrams and yoga centers.
 If you are in Rishikesh for peace of mind, this is the place to be at.
 The famous Beatles Ashram is also located in its premises.
 From here you can opt to run or have a leisurely walk on the beautiful marine dive 12 km stretch which passes along the sacred Ganga.
-Also, the place offers beautiful sunset view with river Ganga at the base and the Rishikesh town in the vicinity.
+Also, the place offers a beautiful sunset view with the river Ganga at the base and the Rishikesh town in the vicinity.

 Sunset at Rishikesh

 You can’t call your journey to explore Rishikesh complete if you miss watching Ganga Aarti (Maha Aarti) at Triveni Ghat.
 Located around 5 kms from Laxman Jhula, Triveni Ghat is the confluence of three holy rivers – Ganga, Yamuna, and Saraswati.
 It is believed that a dip in water here can give relief from all the sins and purify the soul.